 Cranberries are delicious – their tart, sometimes bitter flavor can enhance most any meal, and they blend so well with both cinnamon and something sweet.
 I have a tradition of making a cranberry cordial every year, but this autumn I decided to try something a little different.
 Following my current trend of fermenting anything that isn’t glued down in the kitchen, you can guess what I did next.

 As usual, my recipes tend to be made on the fly and they are based on whatever happens to be in my fridge or pantry at the moment.
-Alongside of the cranberries, I had most of a butternut squash and some nice firm Pink Lady apples from Mother Earth Produce.
+Alongside the cranberries, I had most of a butternut squash and some nice firm Pink Lady apples from Mother Earth Produce.
 I’m quite pleased with how it turned out, but I’m sure you could easily substitute ingredients without any problems as long as the salinity is correct.

 Lacto-Fermented Cranberry Apple Butternut Relish